XOR-LIFE/node-production/README.md

 Server: nginx/1.13.8
 ```

-You can also open your browser and navigate to your IP address to see default NGINX page.
-That is an indicator that NGINX is up and running.
+You can also open your browser and navigate to your VPS-IP-address to see default NGINX page.

 **Congratulations, Now your server is up and running very well.**